Optimize the Minimum Sample Size using Monte Carlo Simulations

-The function optimizes for the minimum sample size to reach the threshold of root mean squared errors (RMSE) of estimated parameters.
-MSE are based on simulated data under the Joint Hierarchical Model using a 2-pl normal ogive model for response accuracy and a 3-pl log-normal model for response time.
+Data are simulated under the Joint Hierarchical Model (JHM) using a two-parameter normal ogive model for response accuracy and a log-normal model for response times.

 Usage